conradakunga/Blog/_posts/2024-11-23-determing-the-operating-system-c-program-is-running-under.md

     - .NET
 ---

 Periodically, you will need to determine the operating system your code is running under in order to perform different logic.
-For example you want behavior to be different depending on of the code is running under Linux, Windows or OSX.
+For example, you want the behaviour to be different depending on whether the code is running under Linux, Windows or OSX.

 Your first temptation would be to use the [Environment.OSVersion.Platform API](https://learn.microsoft.com/en-us/dotnet/api/system.environment.osversion?view=net-8.0) and retrieve the `PlatformID` property like so: